 The only restriction is that the ship to which the maritime claim relates may not be arrested if it changed ownership between the moment the claim arose and the moment of arrest, unless the claim is secured by a maritime lien or mortgage.
-The ship arrest will also not be allowed if the captain of the ship had previously agreed with the arrestor that the latter waived its right to claim against the owner for a debt of a third party.
+The transfer/change of ownership of the vessel is however only opposable against the seizing party when such transfer is opposable to third parties in accordance with the applicable law.
+If the conditions for the opposability of the transfer against third parties are not fulfilled at the time of the arrest, the arrest shall be allowed.